-At the beginning of the war the sections of the Fourth International will inevitably feel themselves isolated: every war takes the national masses unawares and impols them to the side of the government apparatus.
+side of the government apparatus.
 The internationalists will have to swim against the stream.
-However, the devastation and misery brought about by the new war, which in the first menths will far outstrip the bloody horrors of 1914-1918, will quickly prove sebering.
-The discentent of the masses and their revolt will grow by leaps and bounds.
+However, the devastation and misery brought about by the new war, which in the first months will far outstrip the bloody horrors of 1914-1918, will quickly prove sobering.
+The discontent of the masses and their revolt will grow by leaps and bounds.
 The sections of the Fourth International will be found at the head of the revolutionary tide.
-The program of transitional demands will gain burning actuality.
-The problem of the conquest of power by the proletariat will been in full stature.
+The program of transitional demands will gain burning actuality, The problem of the conquest of power by the proletariat will loom in full stature.

-Before exhausting or drowning mankind in blood, capitalism befouls the world atmosphere with the poisonous vapors of national and race hatred.
-Anti-semitism today is one of the more malignant convulsions of capitalism's death-agony.
+Before exhausting or drowning mankind in blood, capitalism befouls the world atmosphere with the poisonous 'vapors' of national and race hatred.
+Anti-semitism today is one of the more malignant convulsions of capitalism's death agony.

-An uncompromising disclosure of the roots of race projudices and all forms and shades of national arrogance and chauvinism, particularly anti-semitism, should become part of the daily work of all sections of the Fourth International, as the most important part of the struggle against imperialism and war.
+An uncompromising disclosure of the roots of race prejudices and all forms and shades of national arrogance and chauvinism, particularly anti-semitism, should become part of the daily work of all sections of the Fourth International, as the most important part of the struggle against imperialism and war.
 Our basic slogan remains: workers of the world unite!

-Workers and Farmors Government
+Workers and Farmers Government

-This formula, "Workers and Farmors Government", first appeared in the agitation of the Belsheviks in 1917 and was definitely accepted after the October Insurrection.
+This formula, "Workers and Farmers Government," first appeared in the agitation of the Bolsheviks in 1917 and was definitely accepted after the October Insurrection.
 In the final instance it represented nothing more than the popular designation for the already established dictatorship of the proletariat.
-The significance of this designation comes mainly from the fact that it underscored the idea of an alliance between the proletariat and the peasantry ledged in the base of the Soviet power.
+The significance of this designation comes mainly from the fact that it underscored the idea of an alliance between the proletariat and the peasantry lodged in the base of the Soviet power.

-When the Comintern of the enigones tried to revive the formula burried by history of the "democratic dictatorship of the proletariat and peasantry", it gave to the formula of the "workers and peasants government" a completely different, purely "domocratic", i.e., bourgeois content, counterpoising it to the dictatorship of the proletariat.
+When the Comintern of the epigones tried to revive the formula buried by history of the "democratic dictatorship of the proletariat and peasantry," it gave to the formula of the "workers and peasants government" a completely different, purely "democratic," i. e., bourgeois content, counterposing it to the dictatorship of the proletariat.
 The Bolshevik-Leninists resolutely rejected the slogan of the "workers and peasants government" in the bourgeois-democratic version.
-They affirmed then and affirm now that when the party of the proletariat refuses to step beyond bourgeois-democratic limits its alliance with the peasantry is simply turned into a support for capital, as was the case with the Menshiviks and the S.R.'s in 1917, with the Chinese Communist party in 1925-1927, and as is now the case with the "Peoples Fronts" in Spain, France, and other countries.
+They affirmed then and affirm now that when the party of the proletariat refuses to step beyond bourgeois-democratic limits, its alliance with the peasantry is simply turned into a support for capital, as was the case with the Mensheviks and the Social Revolutionaries in 1917, with the Chinese Communist party in 1925-1927, and as is now the case with the "People's Front" in Spain, France and other countries.